-With so much snow, it was even difficult to reach many climbing areas.
-For some places, instead of a mere 10 min trail, it was necessary to invest 40 mins hike, because of ice and snow.
-The warm temperatures during the day melts snow and turns the trails and road at night with temperatures up to -10°c to be icy and slippery.
+With so much snow, it was difficult to reach some of the climbing areas.
+Instead of a mere 10 min trail, we invested a 40 mins hike, due to ice and snow.
+The warm temperatures during the day melts snow and turns the trails and road at night with temperatures up to -10°c to ice.
 At the same time, passing by any crags and cliffs would also increase the possibility of getting hit by one of the ice stalactites, or falling rocks would be more common in high walls.
-I was amazed how Transatlantico was almost covered by a thin layer of ice.
+We found Transatlantico covered by a thin layer of ice.
 In the Evening, it shimmers a light blue out of the shadow in winter.

 We came back 2 weeks later, after all the new year hassle and buzz.
-The pace went back to normal, nobody seemed to be stressed any more and the atmosphere became much more bearable.
-Outdoor shops all have their Sales signs hung out and you can buy cheap equipment reduced to 70%.
-And if you come early enough, a store full of goods and fitting sizes are waiting to be bought.
+The pace went back to normal, nobody seemed to be stressed out any more and the atmosphere became much more bearable.
+Outdoor shops all have their Sales signs hung out and you can buy climbing gear reduced to 70%.
+If you come early enough, a store full of goods and fitting sizes are waiting to be bought.

-It was always nice to come back to Arco in the winter time, and how fortunate we are to be living not too far away :-)
+It was always nice to come back to Arco in the winter time, and how fortunate we were to have this place so close to home.

 More about Arco and its outskirts: >> Climbing in northen Italy